 The DonJoy Iceman is a cold therapy machine (sometimes called “cryotherapy” or “ice therapy”) that consists of an ice-chest that pumps freezing-cold water into a compression pad.
 Unfortunately, over several hours, it may desensitize nerves and patients may fail to realize that it is causing frostbite, skin necrosis, or nerve damage.
-Our lawyers are concerned about the growing number of people who have been injured and the lack of warnings about this danger.

 Do I Have a Texas DonJoy Iceman Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured by the DonJoy Iceman, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a DonJoy Iceman lawsuit in Texas.